More Thoughts on Bernie Sanders and Capitalism

 various models I've developed about how the world works, keeping

-open the possibility that the models are also open to revision.
+open the possibility that the models may also be need revision.

 I'm not a strong believer in anything but my most closely held